 Diesel engines were going into big Oldsmobile sedans close to 5,000 lbs

 Then there was the transmission.
-Having nothing to do with the mounting engine failures it was sourced from GM’s compact car program.
+Having nothing to do with the mounting engine failures, it was sourced from GM’s compact car program.
 A three-speed automatic, it couldn’t handle the weight and demands put to it from the underpowered diesel dynamics.
 All of these failures and inconveniences could almost have been tolerated except for one thing.

 The smell, noise, and smoke dump were especially prevalent with the Olds diesel

 At its peak, GM’s LF9 diesel could be found in almost 30 different models.
 These spanned virtually every car division within GM.
 For a time it was the only engine you could order for a Cadillac Fleetwood limousine.
-The most expensive, top-of-the-line GM car was stuck with this turd until after 1985.
+So the most expensive, top-of-the-line GM car was stuck with this turd until after 1985.

 The aftermath still haunts GM’s image as the schlock-maker 40 years later